-We are a clinical stage biopharmaceutical company focused on developing and commercializing first-in-class, oral, low-density lipoprotein cholesterol (LDL-C) lowering therapies for the treatment of patients with hypercholesterolemia and other cardiometabolic risk markers.
-ETC-1002, our lead product candidate, is a unique, first-in-class, orally available, once-daily small molecule designed to lower LDL-C levels and avoid the side effects associated with other LDL-C lowering therapies currently available.
-ETC-1002 is being developed primarily for patients intolerant of statins with elevated levels of LDL-C. Phase 2b clinical trials for ETC-1002 are currently underway and build upon a successful and comprehensive Phase 1 and Phase 2 program.
-We own the exclusive worldwide rights to ETC-1002 and our other product candidates.
+We are an emerging pharmaceutical company focused on developing and commercializing first-in-class, oral, low-density lipoprotein cholesterol (LDLcholesterol) lowering therapies for the treatment of patients with hypercholesterolemia and other cardiometabolic risk markers.
+ETC-1002, our lead product candidate, is a first-in-class, orally available, once-daily small molecule designed to lower LDL-cholesterol levels and avoid the side effects associated with other LDL-cholesterol lowering therapies currently available.
+ETC-1002 is being developed for patients with hypercholesterolemia.
+One completed Phase 2b clinical study and a second that is nearing completion build upon a successful and comprehensive Phase 1 and Phase 2 clinical development program for ETC-1002.
+We plan to hold an End-of-Phase 2 meeting with the Food and Drug Administration (FDA) in the middle of 2015 and we expect to initiate our Phase 3 program for ETC-1002 by year-end.
+We own the exclusive worldwide rights to ETC-1002.

-Statins are the current standard of care for LDL-C lowering for approximately 34 million patients in the United States.
-However, it is estimated that 2 - 7 million U.S. adults are intolerant of statin therapy due to muscle pain or weakness associated with statin therapy.
+Statins are the current standard of care for LDL-cholesterol lowering for approximately 35 million patients in the United States.
+However, it is estimated that 2 - 7 million U.S. adults are intolerant of statin therapy due to muscle pain or weakness associated with their use.
 We believe that ETC-1002, if approved, has the potential to become the preferred once-daily, oral therapy for patients who are unable to tolerate statin therapy.
-We also believe, because symptoms of muscle pain or weakness occur in up to 20% of patients on statin therapy in clinical practice, that the size of the statin intolerant market is poised to grow as effective non-statin therapies become available.
+Additionally, because symptoms of muscle pain or weakness occur in up to 20% of patients on statin therapy in clinical practice, we believe that the size of the statin intolerant market is poised to expand as effective and better tolerated non-statin therapies, such as ETC-1002, become available.